The First Year - A Guide To Success

 As we begin the homestretch, March brings us not only to Spring Break, but also to mid-term exams.
 It is also time to begin thinking about living arrangements and class schedules for next school year.

 Encourage a thoughtful approach to Spring Break planning.
 Help your student talk through some options, taking into account financial implications and his or her current academic standing.
 A low-key Spring Break could give your student an opportunity to rest, get caught up on schoolwork, and prepare for a strong second half of the semester.
-The CLU Community Service Center also offers students the opportunity to participate in Alternative Spring Break trips.
+The Cal Lutheran Community Service Center also offers students the opportunity to participate in Alternative Spring Break trips.
 It’s a great way for students to learn about other cultures, help those in need and have a lot of fun along the way!

 When is the best time to Study Abroad?
 Students will work with their faculty adviser to determine which year and semester is best for them.
-CLU recommends that students study abroad starting the second semester of their sophomore year.
+Cal Lutheran recommends that students study abroad starting the second semester of their sophomore year.
 Students are encouraged to begin planning their semester or year abroad as early as the first year to ensure that the available courses fit into their four-year plan.

 - Encourage your student to make an appointment with his or her faculty adviser in preparation for fall registration.